-The Clock Face Colliery Country Park can look beautiful when it snows - photographed in February 2007
+The Clock Face Country Park can look beautiful when it snows - photographed in February 2007

 The site was reclaimed by St Helens Council as a community woodland and public open space in the late 1990s.
-Measuring 57 acres, the park contains developing woodlands, footpath networks, meadow areas and a fishing pond that is leased to the Clock Face Angling Club.
+Measuring fifty-seven acres, the country park contains developing woodlands, footpath networks, meadow areas and a fishing pond.
 It’s linked to the Sutton Manor Woodland, another former colliery along 'Miners Way', a reclaimed mineral railway route.

 A jogger on a perimeter path in the Clock Face Colliery Country Park, St Helens - photographed in May 2006

-There's no big extensive sculpture located at Clock Face Country Park and no amenities of note.
-However it's a fabulous place to walk the dog, exercise or simply relax.
-During 2011/12 a number of benches have been installed where one can take a moment and enjoy the beautiful trees.
-These have grown considerably over the last few years and those lining the perimeter and within contain a remarkable variety.
+During November and December 2012, a toposcope, interpretation panels and new signage were installed.
+Clock Face Country Park is a fabulous place to walk the dog, exercise or simply relax.
+There are many benches where one can take a moment and enjoy the beautiful trees which have grown considerably over the last few years.

 Maypole Wood by Clock Face Colliery Country Park

-Maypole Wood has a number of benches which have been constructed at designated points so that visitors can take a break and admire the young trees, which are growing rapidly, as well as enjoy the birdsong and wildlife.
-It's sandwiched between the large country park and Griffin Wood, at the bottom of Hall Lane, with its remarkable sculpture trail.
+Wildlife that is known to inhabit Maypole Wood includes dragonflies, rabbits, foxes, roe deer, kestrels, buzzards and sparrow hawks.
+There are a number of benches which have been installed at designated points, so that walkers can take a break and admire the rapidly growing trees, as well as enjoy the birdsong and wildlife.
+Maypole is sandwiched between the large country park and Griffin Wood, at the bottom of Hall Lane, with its remarkable sculpture trail.
 Combining the three together makes for a superb walk or cycle.

 Some of the young trees in Maypole Wood - photographed in February 2005